 UC/CSU.

-We are negotiating a voluntary electricity consumption curtailment program (during peak summer hours) and other related activities for UC/CSU.
+We are negotiating a two-year extension to our existing contract with UC/CSU.
 (Lawyer: A. Wu; Clients: E. Melvin, M. Jackson, T. Riley)

-UC/CSU – Channel Islands

-We are assisting UC/CSU in structuring a potential privatization of the utility infrastructure at the CSU Channel Islands campus.
-(Lawyer: A. Wu; Clients: E. Melvin, M. Jackson, T. Riley)

 NEW BUSINESSES AND MARKETS; PRODUCT DEVELOPMENT; Initiatives.

-Greenhouse Gas Emissions Credits.

-We are assisting in the formulation of a potential new business which is intended for the development of trading of greenhouse gas emission credits.
-(Lawyer: L. Derrota; Client: H. Mitchell; Outside Counsel: M. Purlis of Dickstein, Shapiro & Morin – Washington, D.C.)

 New Insurance Product.

 We are assisting EES Corporate Development in the development of a new insurance product to be offered to mid-market non-residential consumers to insure against commodity price spikes.
 (Lawyer: D. Roland; Client: J. Golden; Outside Counsel: B. Wright of LeBoeuf, Lamb; D. Mitchell of Cadwalader, Wickersham & Taft)